schiehll/react-alert/README.md

 }
 ```

-Those options will be applied to all alerts.
+Those options will be applied to all alerts (please, also have a look at [edge-cases](#showing-alerts-in-different-positions-at-the-same-time))

 ## Api